"one who observes, explorer"

 The name Scout has 1 syllable and is pronounced sk-OWT, making it easy to pronounce and remember.

-Common nicknames for Scout include Sco, Scy, and Scoie.
+Common nicknames for Scout include Sco, Scy, Scie, and Scokins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.